ivanl86/broken_code/final_exam/final_exam_notes.md

 }

 ## how do they terminate?
+- by default, the termainzte handler calls abort when no catch handler can be found for a thrown exception

 ## noexcept operator
 - when a function does not throw any exceptions and does not call any functions that throw exceptions, you can explicitly state that a function does throw exceptions